 The regular work week is defined as Monday through Sunday.
-For full-time Executive, Administrative, Professional, and Career employees the work schedule is generally detailed as thirty-seven and one-half (37.5) hours per work week.
-The regular workday for full-time Executive, Administrative, Professional, and Career employees is generally detailed as seven and one-half hours per day, not including (a half-hour) lunch.
-For full-time Instructional employees the work schedule is generally detailed as thirty-seven and one-half (37.5) hours per work week.
+For full-time Executive, Administrative, Professional, Instructional, and Career employees, the work schedule is generally detailed as thirty-seven and one-half (37.5) hours per work week.
+The regular workday for full-time Executive, Administrative, Professional, and Career employees is generally detailed as seven and one-half hours per day, not including a half-hour lunch.
 The general business hours of the College are 8:30am to 5:00pm.